Alecrim/AlecrimCoreData/README.md

 ### Data Context

-To use AlecrimCoreData you will need to create a inherited class from `AlecrimCoreData.Context` and declare a property or method for each entity in your data context like the example below:
+To use AlecrimCoreData you will need to create an inherited class from `AlecrimCoreData.Context` and declare a property or method for each entity in your data context like the example below:

 ```swift
 import AlecrimCoreData